-The Federal Open Market Committee (FOMC) of the Federal Reserve (Fed) met July 26-27, and voted to increase the Fed Funds rate by 0.75%.
-When coupled with the June rate hike of the same amount, these become the largest Fed Funds rate increases in more than 30 years in back-to-back meetings.
-The Fed Funds rate is now 2.50%.
-In the press conference following the meeting, Fed Chair Jerome Powell suggested there would likely be additional rate hikes at the next meeting in September, as well as the final two meetings of the year.
-The amount by which rates will increase, however, is unknown.
-The market now anticipates the Fed Funds rate to end the year at 3.50-3.75% and increase further during the first half of 2023.
-The FOMC continues to cite tight labor market conditions and much higher inflation statistics for the dramatic change in the path of interest rate policy actions.
+The Federal Open Market Committee (FOMC) of the Federal Reserve (Fed) met May 3-4, and voted to increase the Fed Funds rate by 0.50% – the largest increase in the Fed Funds Rate in nearly 30 years – which moved the Fed Funds Target Range to 0.75-1.00%.
+In the press conference following the meeting and the meeting minutes released two weeks later, the FOMC all but promised additional 0.50% rate hikes at the next two meetings in June and July.
+The market now anticipates the Fed Funds Rate to end the year at 2.75-3.00% and increase further during the first half of 2023.
+The FOMC cited the tight labor market and much higher inflation statistics for the dramatic change in the path of interest rate policy actions.

 Impact of the Fed’s Actions

 Increasing interest rates to tamp down inflationary pressures and expectations is a blunt instrument and the fall-out will be painful for many types of businesses.
 Here are a few possible negative impacts.

 - Loans to finance inputs, equipment, and inventory will become more costly.

 - Interest rates on mortgage loans will continue to rise.